kanchen/log_analyzer/README.md

 ![Alt text](/data/unit-testings.jpg?raw=true "Result Screenshot")

 ##Configuration
 There is a configuration file **config.yml**.
 The tool will look for this file under user's **$HOME/.analyzer/** directory or the **config/** directory where the tool is installed if it does not exist in **$HOME/.analyzer/**.
 This configuration file has two sections.
-One section contains where and what are the log files to produce.
-The other section contains how the map different key words to OS categories.
-Parsing errors will be logged in the error file, while the info file contains entries that OS information is not found in User-Agents.
+One section defines which directory and what log files logs go(see Results and Logs).
+The other section defines how to map different key words to OS categories.

-##Results, Logs and Screenshots
+##Results and Logs
 The result of the **data/sample.log** is contained in the file **data/restuls.txt**.
 There are also the files **logs/analyzer_error.log** and **logs/analyzer_info.log**.
 The error log file contains records can not be parsed as Apache combined log format.
-The info file contains User-Agents do not have OS information by the current OS configuration in the config/config.yml
+The info file contains User-Agents do not have OS information by the current OS configuration in the **config/config.yml**.
+See Configuration how to configure the log files
-There are also several screenshots in the data directory to be reviewed.

 ##Design
 The tool parses the command line swithes and loads the configuration file when the *analyzer* initialized.
 It then creates *logger*, *parser*, *aggregator*